uspki/policies/certificate-policy.md

 The Operator shall be responsible for the routine operation of the CA equipment and operations such as system backups and recovery or changing recording media.

 ### 5.2.2 Number of Individuals Required per Task
-The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.
+The CA Private Key shall be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.

-Where multiparty control is required, at least one of the participants SHALL be an Administrator.
-All participants must serve in a trusted role as defined in section 5.2.1.
-Multiparty control SHALL NOT be achieved using personnel that serve in the Auditor trusted role.
+Where multiparty control is required, at least one of the participants shall be an Administrator.
+All participants shall serve in a trusted role as defined in section 5.2.1.
+Multiparty control shall not be achieved using personnel that serve in the Auditor trusted role.

 ### 5.2.3 Identification and authentication for each role
-An individual SHALL identify and authenticate him/herself before being permitted to perform any actions set forth above for that role or identity.
-All Trusted Roles SHALL use a unique credential created by or assigned to a single person for identification adn authentication.
+An individual shall identify and authenticate him/herself before being permitted to perform any actions set forth above for that role or identity.
+All Trusted Roles shall use a unique credential created by or assigned to a single person for identification adn authentication.

 ### 5.2.4 Roles requiring separation of duties
 Individuals may only assume one of the Officer, Administrator, and Auditor roles, but any individual may assume the Operator role.
-The CA software and hardware SHALL identify and authenticate its users and enforce least privilege.
-The CA software and hardware SHALL ensure that no user can assume both the Administrator and Officer roles, assume both the Administrator and Auditor roles, or assume both the Auditor and Officer roles.
+The CA software and hardware shall identify and authenticate its users and enforce least privilege.
+The CA software and hardware shall ensure that no user can assume both the Administrator and Officer roles, assume both the Administrator and Auditor roles, or assume both the Auditor and Officer roles.

 ## 5.3 Personnel controls

 ### 5.3.1 Qualifications, experience, and clearance requirements
-All persons filling trusted roles SHALL be selected on the basis of loyalty, trustworthiness, and integrity, and must be U.S. citizens.
-The requirements governing the qualifications, selection and oversight of individuals who operate, manage, oversee, and audit the CA SHALL be set forth in the CPS.
+All persons filling trusted roles shall be selected on the basis of loyalty, trustworthiness, and integrity, and shall be U.S. citizens.
+The requirements governing the qualifications, selection and oversight of individuals who operate, manage, oversee, and audit the CA shall be set forth in the CPS.

 ### 5.3.2 Background check procedures
-Trusted role personnel SHALL, at a minimum, pass a background investigation covering the following areas:
+Trusted role personnel shall, at a minimum, pass a background investigation covering the following areas:
 •	Employment;
 •	Education;
 •	Place of residence;
 •	Law Enforcement; and
 •	References.
-The period of investigation must cover at least the last five years for each area, excepting the residence check which must cover at least the last three years.
-Adjudication of the background investigation SHALL be performed by a competent adjudication authority using a process consistent with Executive Order 13467 or equivalent.
+The period of investigation shall cover at least the last five years for each area, excepting the residence check which shall cover at least the last three years.
+Adjudication of the background investigation shall be performed by a competent adjudication authority using a process consistent with Executive Order 13467 or equivalent.

 ### 5.3.3 Training Requirements and Procedures
-The CA SHALL provide all personnel performing information verification duties with skills-training that covers basic Public Key Infrastructure knowledge, authentication and vetting policies and procedures (including the CA's Certificate Policy and/or Certification Practice Statement), common threats to the information verification process (including phishing and other social engineering tactics), and these Requirements.
+The CA shall provide all personnel performing information verification duties with skills-training that covers basic Public Key Infrastructure knowledge, authentication and vetting policies and procedures (including the CA's Certificate Policy and/or Certification Practice Statement), common threats to the information verification process (including phishing and other social engineering tactics), and these Requirements.

-The CA SHALL maintain records of such training and ensure that personnel entrusted with Validation Specialist duties maintain a skill level that enables them to perform such duties satisfactorily.
+The CA shall maintain records of such training and ensure that personnel entrusted with Validation Specialist duties maintain a skill level that enables them to perform such duties satisfactorily.

-The CA SHALL document that each Validation Specialist possesses the skills required by a task before allowing the Validation Specialist to perform that task.
+The CA shall document that each Validation Specialist possesses the skills required by a task before allowing the Validation Specialist to perform that task.

-The CA SHALL require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in these Requirements.
+The CA shall require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in these Requirements.

 ### 5.3.4 Retraining frequency and requirements
-All personnel in Trusted roles SHALL maintain skill levels consistent with the CA's training and performance programs.
+All personnel in Trusted roles shall maintain skill levels consistent with the CA's training and performance programs.

-All individuals responsible for PKI roles SHALL be made aware of changes in the CA operation.
-Any significant change to the operations SHALL have a training (awareness) plan, and the execution of such plan SHALL be documented.
+All individuals responsible for PKI roles shall be made aware of changes in the CA operation.
+Any significant change to the operations shall have a training (awareness) plan, and the execution of such plan shall be documented.
 Examples of such changes are CA software or hardware upgrade, changes in automated security systems, and relocation of equipment.

-Documentation SHALL be maintained identifying all personnel who received training and the level of training completed.
+Documentation shall be maintained identifying all personnel who received training and the level of training completed.

 ### 5.3.5 Job rotation frequency and sequence
 No Stipulation

 ### 5.3.6 Sanctions for unauthorized actions
-The CA SHALL take appropriate administrative and disciplinary actions against personnel who have performed actions involving the CA that are not authorized in this CP, the CA CPS, or other published procedures.
+The CA shall take appropriate administrative and disciplinary actions against personnel who have performed actions involving the CA that are not authorized in this CP, the CA CPS, or other published procedures.

 ### 5.3.7 Independent Contractor Controls
 Delegated Third Party are not allowed under this policy.